georgegesite/Java/OCA_Chapter_4.md

 ## Order of Initialization

 1. If there is a superclass, initialize it first
-2. Static variable declarations and static initializers in the order they appear in the file. followed by main method
+2. Static variable declarations and static initializers(static initialization is only run once) in the order they appear in the file. followed by main method
 3. Instance variable declarations and instance initializers in the order they appear in the file.
 4. The constructor.